 - Do not leave valuables in plain view, since the College is not responsible for personal items you bring onto our premises. - Do not challenge or confront a hostile or angry person.
-Attempt to defuse the situation and to remove yourself from the situation; then, notify Security and/or other designated College personnel, such as, the Chief Auxiliary Services Officer immediately.
+Attempt to defuse the situation and to remove yourself from the situation; then, notify designated College personnel.